0 item(s) Total: $0

 Don’t give up: keep putting veggies on their plate.
 Many babies and young children need to be familiar with foods before they will eat them, so they need to see them often.

 Think outside the square: veggies don’t just have to be cooked and served up with a meal.
-Raw or lightly steamed vegetables (cucumber, snow peas, carrot, cauliflower, broccoli) make a great snack to dip into mashed avocado, cream cheese or a smooth vegetable puree (such as Rafferty’s Garden Sweet Potato + Carrot + Apple).
+Raw or lightly steamed vegetables (cucumber, snow peas, carrot, cauliflower, broccoli) make a great snack to dip into mashed avocado, cream cheese or a smooth vegetable puree (such as Rafferty’s Garden Just Veggies: Parsnip, Carrot, Butternut Squash + Nothing else

 So how much?